Posts are becoming more information dense.

 And that’s because it is.

-But a few months from now when your content turns thousands of readers into brand supporters and real people giving you real dolla dolla bills, you’ll be thankful that you put in the work.
+And, in a few months from now when your content turns thousands of readers into brand supporters and real people giving you real dolla dolla bills, you’ll be thankful that you put in the work.